 Professor of Plant Physiology, Faculty of Sciences, Ghent University, Belgium.
 Director of the Laboratory of Functional Plant Biology.
 Head of the Department of Physiology, Faculty of Sciences, Ghent University.
 Member of the Expert Panel Functional Biology of the Research Foundation-Flanders.

 Francois van der Westhuizen is currently a Professor of Biochemistry at the School for Physical and Chemical Sciences, North-West University, Potchefstroom, South Africa.
 He received his PhD (1998) at this institution, with post-doctoral and sabbatical research experiences at Nijmegen Centre for Mitochondrial Disorders, Radboud University Nijmegen Medical Center, and the Mitochondrial Research Group, Newcastle University, respectively.
-In 2002 he and colleague Dr Roan Louw set up the Mitochondria Research Laboratory, which focuses mitochondrial bioenergetics involvement in human diseases.
-His research outputs include the characterization and aetiology of mitochondrial respiratory chain disorders (RCD) in the South African population, cell biological responses (transcriptomics and metabolomics) in RCD models and the involvement of mitochondrial bioenergetics and mtDNA genetics in non-communicable diseases.
+His research focusses on the aetiology of mitochondrial disease in the South African population; cell biological responses (transcriptomics and metabolomics) in mitochondrial disease models; and the involvement of mitochondrial bioenergetics and mtDNA genetics in non-communicable diseases.

 Assistant Professor, Department of Biotechnology, Delft University of Technology, Delft, The Netherlands.

 Our research is focused on obtaining a quantitative understanding of the functioning of industrial microorganisms under the harsh dynamic conditions of the large scale industrial bioreactor.
 To achieve this we apply both computational and experimental tools.